backdrop-contrib/smart_ip/README.txt

 150MB and the size when stored to SQL database is about 320MB with almost 5 million rows.
 The process of downloading the archived CSV files from Maxmind's server, extracting the downloaded zip file, parsing the CSV files and storing to the database will took more or less five hours.
 It uses the batch system process.
-If interrupted by an unexpected error, the administrator can manually continue and recover from where it stopped at Smart IP admin page.
+If interrupted by an unexpected error, it can recover from where it stopped or the administrator can manually continue the broken process at Smart IP admin page.

 Note: The Smart IP database is empty upon initial installation of this module.
 This module will do nothing if Smart IP database is empty.
 Either manually update the Smart IP database at admin